 How to measure lathe size?

 Lathes are measured in length and the width of the bed, which is the horizontal section on which you will be turning.
-The lathe should match your benchtop if this matches up here then it’s a good fit for you.
+The lathe should match your benchtop.
+If this matches up here, it’s a good fit for you.

 The lathe must also fit through doorways when assembled.